malavikasrini21/CS6370_NLP_assgn-project/README.md

 # CS6370_NLP_assgn-project
-NLP course assignment and project files are maintained
+NLP course assignment and project files are maintained.
+NLP assignment is on building efficient IR system.